Volume Profile – Session

 You can set a completely different position and style for current volume profile (last) compared to historical volume profiles

-LAST – Position: specifies whether to draw last volume profile inside chart or on chart right margin.
-If drawn on right margin, you can align the volume profile to the right/center/left of the right margin.
+LAST – Position: specifies whether to draw the last volume profile inside the chart or on the chart’s right margin.
+If drawn on the right margin, you can align the volume profile to the right, center, or left of the margin.

 Delta Profile #

-Delta Profile is often used to complement the volume profile and shows the delta of each price level.
-In other words, the difference between volumes generated on ASK minus volumes generated on BID.
+Delta Profile is often used to complement volume profile and shows delta of each price level.
+In other words, difference between volumes generated on ASK minus volumes generated on BID.

-You can choose whether to draw Delta Profile together with Volume Profile, as an alternative to Volume Profile, or not to draw it.
-However, to draw Delta Profile you need to use 1-Tick resolution data to build the indicator
+You can choose to draw Delta Profile along with Volume Profile, as an alternative to Volume Profile, or not draw it.
+However, to draw Delta Profile, 1-Tick resolution data is required to build the indicator.

-In case volume profile is drawn together with delta profile, some style and position properties are inherited from volume profile
+If volume profile is visible along with delta profile, some style and position properties are inherited from volume profile.

-Direction: specifies bars direction: from Right to Left or Left to Right.
+Direction: specifies bar direction: from Right to Left or Left to Right.

-Position: specifies whether to draw Delta Profile on the right, left or overlapped on volume profile.
-In case Volume Profile is NOT visible, it specifies the position of delta profile with respect to the time interval on which it is built.
-You can place delta profile at the beginning or end of the range (internally or externally).
+Position: specifies whether to draw Delta Profile on the right, left, or overlaid on the volume profile.
+If Volume Profile is not visible, it specifies the position of Delta Profile relative to the time interval on which it is based.
+You can place Delta Profile at the beginning or end of the range (internally or externally).
 In case of delta profile built on each single bar, an internal position will draw delta profile to the center of bar, an external position will draw delta profile on the right or left side of bar.

-Width: specifies the width of each single delta profile as a percentage of total space reserved for volume profile + delta profile.
-For example, if total space of volume profile + delta profile is 100 pixels and the width of delta profile is 30%, then volume profile and delta profile will be 70 and 30 pixels wide respectively (total space reserved for volume profile + delta profile is defined in volume profile Width property).
+Width: specifies the width of each delta profile as a percentage of the total space reserved for volume profile + delta profile.
+For example, if the total space for volume profile + delta profile is 100 pixels and the width of delta profile is 30%, then the volume profile and delta profile will be 70 and 30 pixels wide, respectively (total space reserved is defined by the volume profile Width property).

-If volume profile is NOT visible, you can set delta-profile width in percentage or pixels.
-If percentage, delta profile width will be a percentage of delta-profile reference area.
+If the volume profile is not visible, you can set delta profile width in percentage or pixels.
+If using a percentage, delta profile width will be a percentage of the delta profile’s reference area.

 Current Delta Profile (LAST):

-As with volume profile, also for delta profile you can set a completely different position and style for the current delta profile (last) compared to historical delta profiles.
+Similar to volume profile, you can set a completely different position and style for the current delta profile (last) compared to historical delta profiles.

-Warning: In case volume profile is drawn together with delta profile, some style and position properties are inherited from volume profile
+Warning: If volume profile is drawn alongside delta profile, some style and position properties are inherited from the volume profile.

 VPOC (Volume Point of Control) #

-Naked Line: is a horizontal line drawn from VPOC and extended to the end of chart (right side).
-The line is drawn ONLY if the price level has not yet been reached by current prices, or rather, by subsequent volume profiles.
-If multiple sessions are set (see calculation properties section), by setting Use Exclusively property (available ONLY in RTH session VPOC style), you can specify whether to calculate and display EXCLUSIVELY the Naked-Lines of RTH session.
+Naked Line: is a horizontal line drawn from VPOC and extended to the end of the chart (right side).
+The line is drawn ONLY if the price level has not yet been reached by current prices or, more specifically, by subsequent volume profiles.
+If multiple sessions are set (see Calculation Properties section), using the Use Exclusively property (available ONLY in RTH session VPOC style), you can specify whether to calculate and display EXCLUSIVELY the Naked Lines of the RTH session.

 VPOC Trace Line #